Troubleshooting#

 }

-The latest versions of the node will attempt to fix any errors itself, but if it fails - there is no way to manually roll back.
+The latest versions of the node will attempt to fix any errors on their own, but if it fails, there is no way to manually roll back.

-To resync, remove the following two folders and restart the node.
+To resync, remove the following two directories and restart the node:

 rm -rf .ergo/state